rabbitmq/rabbitmq-website/site/upgrade.md

 [Community plugins page](/community-plugins.html) contains information on RabbitMQ version support for plugins not included into the RabbitMQ distribution.

+Sometimes a new feature release drops a plugin or multiple plugins from the distribution.
+For example, `rabbitmq_management_visualiser` no longer ships with RabbitMQ as of 3.7.0.
+Such plugins **must be disabled** before the upgrade.
+A node that has a missing plugin enabled will fail to start.

 ## <a id="system-resource-usage" class="anchor" /> [Changes in System Resource Usage and Reporting](#system-resource-usage)

 Different versions of RabbitMQ can have different resource usage.
 That